matsim-vsp/matsim-vsp.github.io/README.md

 The CSS styling between the two often gets lost: I find that copying manually any new CSS from `_publications_app/src/App.vue` into `_sass/main.css` works best.

 Have fun!

+## Project pages

+Every Markdown file gets converted to a URL and you can use this for single-page project pages.
+There are many examples in the `/projects` folder.

+If you want to build a full **project website** instead of just a single landing page, you should create separate project repository and use the GitHub Pages instead.

+**Here is how it works:**

+Create a repository, go to its Settings / Pages panel on GitHub, and enable GitHub Pages for that repository.

+- You can build from content on a branch or from a `/docs` folder.
+That branch or folder should contain the markdown files that you want to comprise your site.

+- Choose a branch name, e.g. `main` or `gh-pages` or a folder.
+In a few minutes your site will be live already at https://vsp.berlin/repository-name

+For example: There is a repository at github.com/matsim-vsp/avoev with a `gh-pages` branch.
+GitHub Pages serves the content from that `gh-pages` branch.
+That website is visible at https://vsp.berlin/avoev .

+This GitHub Pages system supersedes any files you might have in the main vsp.berlin website such as /pave.md or /avoev.md.

+It's a nice system actually: It means we can fully control websites for some projects, and also have simple landing pages for other projects without creating separate repositories for them.

+GitHub pages uses Jekyll to convert markdown files to HTML.
+You can build very complex websites with Jekyll.

+- See this link for more on [GitHub Pages and Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll)

 ..Billy